Newquay Artists you can trust 01637 498050

 How far apart are the treatments?

 Your body needs time to break down the tattoo ink pigments after each laser treatment.
-This is a slow process, therefore you will typically schedule each treatment a minimum of 4-6 weeks apart.
+This is a slow process, therefore you will typically schedule each treatment around 6 weeks apart.

 What will my skin look like after each treatment?